Alpine Ice Climbing

 • 6 non-locking carabiners

-• 1 cordalette 18—21 feet long, 6mm—7mm
+• 1 cordelette 18—21 feet long, 6mm—7mm

-• 2 Friction hitches
+• 2 Friction hitches (recommend Sterling 6mm autoblock)

-• Optional: 1 Petzl Micro Traxion ratcheting pulley
+• Optional: 1 Petzl micro traxion ratcheting pulley

 $1,875 1:1